2026 UFL season: Players

-In November 2025, Repole revealed in an interview that each team will carry 60-man rosters to training camp (compared to 75 in the 2024 season and 64 in the 2025 season), with regular season rosters set at 45 (down from 50 in the 2025 season) without specifying how many will be on the game day roster and if the teams will carry a practice squads.
-Those numbers are different from the once that were negotiated in the CBA.
+In November 2025, Repole revealed in an interview that each team will carry 60-man rosters to training camp (compared to 75 in the 2024 season and 64 in the 2025 season), with regular season rosters set at 45 (down from 50 in the 2025 season) without specifying how many will be on the game day roster and if the teams will carry practice squads.
+This would violate the terms of the CBA as negotiated in 2025.
+It was later announced that teams would be able to carry an offseason roster of a 60 (minimum) to 64 (maximum) players.

 Unionization and compensation

 This is the second and final year of the UFL's collective bargaining agreement with the United Football Players Association.
 Under the agreement, player minimum salaries will be set at $6,400 per game, with each player also receiving seven months of health insurance and access to year-round coverage under COBRA.
 UFL players will also be entitled for "players accolade bonuses" for Player of the week ($1,000), Player of the year ($5,000), and MVP ($7,500), with winners of the 2026 UFL Championship Game winning a $5,000 per-player bonus.